Smart Timing Synchronization for Small Data Transmission: TA Validation

 \subsubsection{Tuning the Machine}

-One of the goals of using ML for \itapx~is to ensure that SmartPUR is applicable across a variety of path-loss environments irrespective of what was used during training.
-To verify this, we evaluate the robustness of our method by training our machine using one path-loss model and test its performance across a range of others.
-This also provides an insight into our design of training the machine using synthetic data and deploying it in the real-world.
-To better adapt to practical model deviation, we also scale the computed $\Delta P_{\rsrp, i}$ before inputting it into our classifier.
-Consider a machine that is trained using a path-loss model with $k_{\text{train}}$ and implemented in an environment with a path loss exponent $k_{\text{system}}$.
+One of the goals of using ML for \itapx~is to ensure that our solution is applicable in a variety of path-loss environments irrespective of what was used during training.
+To verify this, we evaluate the robustness of our method by training our machine using one path loss model and testing its performance against a range of others.
+This also provides insight into our design of training the machine using synthetic data and deploying it in the real world.
+To better adapt to practical model deviation, we also scale the calculated $\Delta P_{\rsrp, i}$ before entering it into our classifier.
+Consider a machine that is trained using a path loss model with $k_{\text{train}}$ and implemented in an environment with a path loss exponent $k_{\text{system}}$.
 We scale the RSRP difference that is input to the machine as

 This scaling ensures that $\Delta P_{\rsrp, i, \text{dB}} \propto k_{\text{train}}\log \left(\frac{d_i}{d_{i-1}}\right)$ as seen by the machine during training.
-We observed that this scaling operation provides a noticeable improvement in the classification accuracy when operating under environments that were different from the ones used during training.
-This scaling operation, however, requires the signaling of an estimate of $k_{\text{system}}$ to the UE by the BS that can be done either during PUR configuration and/or updated at any time during operation.
-Note that this scaling only assists in countering the mismatch of path-loss models.
-Even with an accurate path-loss model estimated by the BS and signaled to the UE, our designed method must still be robust in countering the RSRP measurement inaccuracies introduced due to fading effects and due to the impact of noise at low operating SNRs.
+We observed that this scaling operation provides a noticeable improvement in classification accuracy when operating in environments that were different from the ones used during training.
+However, this scaling operation requires the signaling of an estimate of $k_{\text{system}}$ to the UE by the base station that can be done either during the CG-SDT configuration and/or updated at any time during operation.
+Note that this scaling only assists in countering the mismatch of path loss models.
+Even with an accurate path-loss model estimated by the base station and signaled to the UE, our designed method must still be robust in countering the RSRP measurement inaccuracies introduced due to fading effects and due to the impact of noise at low operating SNRs.